The Parish Council, supported by the Community Association, submitted a planning

 Over 650 votes were received with only 21 against the proposal.

-JBKS Architects, based in Aston Rowant, have been appointed to take us to a planning
+JBKS Architects, based in Aston Rowant, were appointed to take us to a planning application

-Users of the present hall and potential users of the new building have been consulted
+Users of the present hall and potential users of the new building were consulted

-Discussions have been held with the local planning authority.
-We are now close to
+Discussions were held with the local planning authority.

 Another consultation took place in May - July 2017 allowing people to comment on